Bethel Township, Bladen County, North Carolina

-Bethel Township, population 4,467, is one of fifteen townships in Bladen County, North Carolina.
+Bethel Township is one of fifteen townships in Bladen County, North Carolina.
+At the 2010 census, the population of the township was 4,467.

+Geography

 Bethel Township is 43.33 sqmi in size and is located in western Bladen County.
-The Town of Dublin is within Bethel Township.
+The town of Dublin is within Bethel Township.

-Geography

 The west side of Bethel Township is drained by Black Swamp, Reedy Meadow Swamp, and Bear Ford Swamp which drain to the Lumber River.
 The east side is drained by Bakers Creek, a tributary of the Cape Fear River.